funwithflutter/flutter_confetti/README.md

 ## Demo
 [WEB Demo](https://funwithflutter.github.io/confetti/#/)

-A video walkthrough is available [here](https://www.youtube.com/watch?v=jvhw3cfj2rk).
+An __old__ video walkthrough is available [here](https://www.youtube.com/watch?v=jvhw3cfj2rk).

 ## Getting Started

 To use this plugin, add `confetti` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 See the example to get started quickly.
-To generate the platform folderse run:
+To generate the platform folders run:

 ```dart
 flutter create .